EshaanAgg/web/src/content/blog/placements/oa_1.md

    Output: [2, 4, 5, 3, 1]
    ```

-3. The question involved around calculating the sum of the nodes of a binary tree which had exactly two children.
+3. The question revolved around calculating the sum of the nodes of a binary tree which had exactly two children.
 The tree nodes were given in a non-convental way (as a string of `L` and `R` characters denoting the path that you need to take to reach the node from the root).

 ---